Fabius Mieses: Biography

 Mieses was born in 1824 into a prominent Jewish family in Brody, the son of Sarah Geleh (née Redler) and Solomon Joshua ha-Kohen Mieses.
 His younger brother was chess master Samuel Mieses.
 At an early age he showed signs of great intellect, and was hailed as an illui.
 He received a thorough education; until the age of 15, he studied Hebrew literature exclusively.
 Among his teachers was David Lokaczer, a disciple of Nachman Krochmal.
 He later attended his grandfather Zalman Redler's beth midrash.

-He lived in the house of his great-uncle (and later father-in-law) Isaac Mieses, a scholar living in Krakow, from 1840 to 1846.
+He lived in the house of his great-uncle (and later father-in-law) Isaac Mieses, a scholar living in Kraków, from 1840 to 1846.
 There he met, besides Solomon Judah Loeb Rapoport and other maskilim, his future teacher, M. Schöngut, who initiated him into the study of philosophy, and with whom he used to converse in Hebrew during their regular daily walks.
 At the same time, he assiduously applied himself to the study of German, French, Italian, Latin, mathematics, and astronomy.

 Mieses wrote the first translation into Hebrew of the "To be, or not to be" soliloquy from Hamlet in 1842, based on a German translation by Moses Mendelssohn, but it remained unpublished until 1891.
 He published his first article, a critical review of his father-in-law's Wirren im Judenthum, in Zecharias Frankel's magazine Zeitschrift für die Religiösen Interessen des Judenthums in 1845.

 In 1849 Mieses made his first trip abroad, to Leipzig, where he befriended Julius Fürst.
 He soon became assistant editor of and a regular contributor to Fürst's paper Der Orient.
 He moved to Breslau in 1854, where he met Heinrich Grätz, Abraham Geiger, Zecharias Frankel and Manuel Joël, and permanently settled in Leipzig in 1867.
 Mieses carried on a lively correspondence with B. L. Landau, and from 1877 was a close friend of Leopold von Sacher-Masoch, in whose literary magazine Auf der Höhe he published a polemical treatise on Jewish history.

 He died at Leipzig on 10 October 1898.